Luxe Brands debuts Malaika bedlinens

-Malaika Bedlinens, an Egyptian manufacturer of authentic Egyptian cotton bedding, previously only available in the U.K., Europe and the Middle East, is being launched this summer market to North American retailers by Luxe Brands International.
+New York -- Malaika Bedlinens, an Egyptian manufacturer of authentic Egyptian cotton bedding, previously only available in the U.K., Europe and the Middle East, is being launched this summer in North America by Luxe Brands International.

 “Malaika celebrates a mixture of classic, elegant simplicity,” said owner Goya Gallagher.
 “Every item is finished by hand, then beautifully hand-embroidered with contemporary designs and colors.
 Each set of bedding is a work of art.”

-Ontario-based Luxe Brands Int'l will be showing the Malaika collection through Aug.16 at the Bryant Park Hotel, 40 West 40th Street.
+Ontario-based Luxe Brands Int’l will be showing the Malaika collection during New York Gift Show, Aug.
+13-16, at the Bryant Park Hotel, 40 West 40th Street.
 The designs are posted at www.luxe-brands.com.

 We would love your feedback!